silvermindmapper/Static-Site/src/content/blog/first-post.md

 ---
 title: Welcome to Remembrance
 date: 2025-08-27
 excerpt: Where you will remember yourself.
+author: BASB Team
+tags: [welcome, introduction, philosophy]
 ---

 # Welcome to Our Blog